 [8:20] That to be low is to be high.
-That to have a broken heart is a healed heart.
+That to be broken is, to have a broken heart is a healed heart.
 That the contrite spirit is the rejoicing spirit.

 That the repenting soul is the victorious soul.
 That to have nothing is to possess all.
 That to bear the cross is to wear the crown.
 That to give is to receive.